naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/tgdmat_iclr25/README.md

 ```
 @inproceedings{tgdmat_iclr25,
 title = {Periodic Materials Generation using Text-Guided Joint Diffusion Model},
-author = {author = {KISHALAY DAS and Subhojyoti Khastagir and Pawan Goyal and Seung-Cheol Lee and Satadeep Bhattacharjee and Niloy Ganguly}},
+author = {KISHALAY DAS and Subhojyoti Khastagir and Pawan Goyal and Seung-Cheol Lee and Satadeep Bhattacharjee and Niloy Ganguly},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }